CrowdStrike/aws-eks-protection/README.md

 ## Prerequisites

 ### Create Falcon API Client and Secret

 1. In CrowdStrike Console, Navigate to API Clients and Keys page.
 2. Click on "Add new API client".
 3. Within the "Add new API client" modal, create a new client name and enable following scopes:

 -

 4. Add new API Client
 5. Save the CLIENT ID and SECRET displayed for your records.
 The SECRET will not be visible after this step.

 ## Single Account Setup

 1. Download the contents of this repository.
 2. Log in to your AWS Account
+3. In Secrets Manager, create a new secret called `/CrowdStrike/Falcon/Credentials` and add the following entries with their respective values.

+- falcon_cloud (one of: us-1, us-2, eu-1, us-gov-1)
+- falcon_client_id
+- falcon_client_secret
+- falcon_cid (falcon cid with 2 character hash)
+- falcon_docker_api_token

-3. Upload the following files to the root of an S3 Bucket.
+4. Upload the following files to the root of an S3 Bucket.

 - existing_clusters_lambda_function.zip
 - new_clusters_lambda_function.zip
 - eks_build.zip
 - eks-eventbridge-stackset.yml
 - eks-protection-stack.yml
 - eks-target-roles-stackset.yml

-4. In the CloudFormation console select create stack.
+5. In the CloudFormation console select create stack.
-5. Choose Specify Template and upload init.yml
+6. Choose Specify Template and upload init.yml
-6. Fill out the parameters, click next.
+7. Fill out the parameters, click next.
-7. Optional: change Stack Failure Options to Preserve successfully provisioned resources.
+8. Optional: change Stack Failure Options to Preserve successfully provisioned resources.
 This option will allow you to maintain the stack and update parameters in the event of a mistake.
-7. Enable the capabilities in the blue box and click submit.
+9. Enable the capabilities in the blue box and click submit.

 ## Organizations Setup

 1. Download the contents of this repository.
 2. Log in to the Management Account or Delegated Administrator of your AWS Organization
 3. Upload the following files to the root of an S3 Bucket.

 - existing_clusters_lambda_function.zip
 - new_clusters_lambda_function.zip
 - eks_build.zip
 - eks-eventbridge-stackset.yml
 - eks-protection-stack.yml
 - eks-target-roles-stackset.yml

 4. In the CloudFormation console select create stack.
 5. Choose Specify Template and upload init.yml
 6. Fill out the parameters, click next.